ZhishanQ/ZhishanQ.github.io/_pages/about.md

 I am a second-year Master student at the Joint Graduate School (Double degree) of Southeast University and Monash University.
 My graduate advisor is Professor [Guilin Qi](https://scholar.google.com/citations?user=1gw3LJQAAAAJ&hl=en).
 I received my Bachelor's degree from Hefei University in June 2022.
 I expect to receive a Master by research degree from Southeast University and a Master by course degree from Monash University in June 2025.

-My research fields include Natural Language Processing (NLP) and Knowledge Graphs (KG).
-At present, my research interest lies in enhancing LLMs-based Question Answering systems, evaluating the performance of LLMs in QA, and developing methods for LLMs to handle hybrid data, such as structured KGs and semi-structured tables.
-Additionally, I also have a strong interest in multimodal (vision, language, and speech) LLMs.
+My research areas include Natural Language Processing (NLP) and Knowledge Graphs (KG).
+Currently, my main research focus is on enhancing the performance of LLMs using hybrid data (such as graphs and tables), comprehensively evaluating the performance of LLMs in question-answering tasks, and understanding and processing tabular data with LLMs.
+Additionally, I am also highly interested in multimodal (vision, language, and speech) large models.

 <span style="color:red">**I am currently seeking Ph.D. positions for Fall 2025 admission.
 If you are interested in my profile, please feel free to [email me](mailto:dmin0007@student.monash.edu).**</span>